jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 ![Comparison of multi-allelic SNPs between super-reference and single-genome mapping](05-images/Figure_R62_ZolfoPlots/multiallelicsnprate_singlevssuperreferencegenome_transformnone_20200125.png)

-**Figure R62 | Comparison of the number of multi-allelic single nucleotide variants (SNPs) identified when using a single representative genome mapping strategy versus a multi-reference genome (super-reference) mapping approach.** Analysis was performed on selected abundant and prevalent species representatives of core anthropoid genera, using the production dataset.
+**Figure R62 | Comparison of the number of multi-allelic single nucleotide variants (SNPs) identified when using a single representative genome mapping strategy versus a multi-reference genome (super-reference) mapping approach.** Analysis was performed on selected abundant and prevalent species representatives of core Hominid/_Alouatta_ genera, using the production dataset.
 Multi-allelic SNPs are sites called with more than the expected 1 allele (given haploid bacteria) – indicating cross mapping from other strains or related species.
 To reduce the occurrence of these and improve phylogenetic power, mapping to multiple species of a genera (vs. the single representative) to attract away mis-mapping reads was attempted.
 Arrows indicate direction of change in the percentage of multi-allelic sites between single genome (grey circle outline) and super-reference (black circle outline) mapping strategies.
 The expected reduction in the percentage of multi-allelic SNPs (from right to left on the x-axis) between the two strategies is not observed to consistently occur and with minor effect.
 Furthermore, in most cases when a reduction occurs, these samples have already very few SNPs (size circles) usable for phylogenetic analysis.
 Statistics are summarized from the ‘SNP statistics’ file from the output of MultiVCFAnalyzer with a ‘homozygous’ threshold of 0.9, a ‘heterozygous’ threshold of 0.1, and a minimum coverage threshold of 2.

 > Note: the figure ID is out of order due to missing upload during initial writing of this walk-through.